Sliding-Window Thompson Sampling for Non-Stationary Settings: Proofs

-The statement follows by summing all the terms. \end{proof} \restlessbeta* \begin{proof} The proof follows by defining $\mathcal{F}_{\tau}$ as the set of times of length $\tau$ after every breakpoint, and noticing that by definition of the general abruptly changing setting we have for any $t \in \mathcal{F}_{\tau}^{\complement}$, as we have demonstrated in the main paper, that:
+\restlessbeta* \begin{proof} The proof follows by defining $\mathcal{F}_{\tau}$ as the set of times of length $\tau$ after every breakpoint, and noticing that by definition of the general abruptly changing setting, we have for any $t \in \mathcal{F}_{\tau}^{\complement}$, as we have demonstrated in the main paper, that:

 \end{proof} \restlessgauss* \begin{proof} The proof, yet again, follows by defining $\mathcal{F}_{\tau}$ as the set of times of length $\tau$ after every breakpoint, and noticing that by definition of the general abruptly changing setting we have for any $t \in \mathcal{F}_{\tau}^{\complement}$, as we have demonstrated in the main paper, that: